-This year’s Winterlude (an everything winter celebration) in Ottawa, Ontario runs from February 3 to 20, 2017.
+This year’s Winterlude (an everything winter celebration) in Ottawa, Ontario runs from Friday January 31 to Monday February 17, 2020.

-Winterlude has seen upwards of 600,000 people in previous years and as Canada celebrates the 150th anniversary of Confederation, this year’s winter celebration will most likely draw larger crowds due to more events and activities related to this special anniversary.
+Winterlude has seen upwards of 600,000 people in previous years and as it is the 50th season of the Rideau Canal Skateway, this year’s winter celebration will draw larger crowds.

 If you’re planning to make a trip to the nation’s capital for Winterlude this year, here are 8 tips to ensure the entire family has fun in Ottawa.